qutip/qutip-tutorials/tutorials-v4/heom/heom-1a-spin-bath-model-basic.md

     print(f"{label}: {end - start}")
 ```

+## System and bath definition

+And let us set up the system Hamiltonian, bath and system measurement operators:

 ```python
 # Defining the system Hamiltonian
 eps = 0.5  # Energy of the 2-level system.